-Received 4 April 2024; Received in revised form 31 July 2024; Accepted 15 September 2024 Available online 26 September 2024 time, V2G programs have leveraged the rapid response of charging stations to offer frequency regulation services, using energy stored in electric car batteries to stabilize isolated power grids, such as those on small islands with low rotational inertia.
 The BLORIN platform was developed to evaluate the effectiveness of DR programs on the island of Lampedusa and V2G on the island of Favignana.
 Using Hyperledger Fabric, an authorized blockchain platform, participants accessed and managed their transactions through customized Smart Contracts (SCs), which also authenticated data.
 The modular, configurable, and adaptable architecture of Hyperledger Fabric facilitated the development of applications for different project use cases.
 Operating as an authorized network, the anonymity of participants was precluded.
 Consequently, the network operates according to a governance model established to promote trust among participants previously authorized by the local distributor, ensuring the integrity of the network.
 The blockchain has enabled versatile and efficient interactions between different actors, creating a unique communication environment (single protocol) that connects with local intelligence (such as Energy Management Systems devices) or with measurement systems or even actuators.
 The use of a proprietary blockchain platform based on HyperLedger Fabric has also given transparency and an equal role to all actors, who have insight into data and the remuneration logic behind business models.
-The operation of the BLORIN platform for DR is described in [3], the paper [4] describes how the use of blockchain and the BLORIN platform enables residential users' involvement in DR programs to perfectly integrate with the technologies already used for DR. The paper [5] describes the operation of the BLORIN platform for V2G and how the platform enables privacy among users and secure management of sensitive data.
-The cited papers also include how the transaction are managed, verified, and recorded on the nwtwork.
+The operation of the BLORIN platform for DR is described in [1], the paper [2] describes how the use of blockchain enables residential users' involvement in DR programs to perfectly integrate with the technologies already used for DR. The paper [3] describes the operation of the BLORIN platform for V2G and how the platform enables privacy among users and secure management of sensitive data.